huggingface/blog/dynamic_speculation_lookahead.md

 In this post we introduced a faster strategy for assisted generation called _dynamic speculative decoding_.

-In our upcoming post, we'll introduce a new method for assisted generation: combine any target model with any assistant model!
-This will open the door for accelerating countless models on HF Hub that do not have small enough assistant variants, e.g `Phi-3`, `gemma-2`, `CodeLlama` and many many more.
+In an upcoming blog post, we'll show a new method for assisted generation: combine any target model with any assistant model!
+This will open the door for accelerating countless models on the Hugging Face Hub that do not have small enough assistant variants.
+For example, `Phi 3`, `Gemma 2`, `CodeLlama` and many more will be eligible for speculative decoding.
 Stay tuned!

 # References
 - [Dynamic Speculation Lookahead Accelerates Speculative Decoding of Large Language Models](https://arxiv.org/abs/2405.04304) \